turingschool/backend_mod_1_prework/section3/reflection.md

 1. Given the following `states = {"CO" => "Colorado", "IA" => "Iowa", "OK" => "Oklahoma"}`, how would you access the value `"Iowa"`?

 1. With the same hash above, how would we get all the keys?
 How about all the values?
+`puts states.keys`      `puts states.values`
 1. What is another example of when we might use a hash?
 In your example, why is a hash better than an array?
+example: a great example of a hash is a name: phone number list.
+Every name goes with that person's phone number.
+Other wise, if we used an array, we would no know who's phone number is who's.
 1. What questions do you still have about hashes?
+   I have so many questions about hashes.
+This has been the hardest section so far.